“Waah, Blah, Boo Hoo”: Perimenopause’s Effect on Mood

-One of the most difficult aspects of perimenopause for me has been the effect on my mood.
+One of the most difficult aspects of this stage of life has been perimenopause’s effect on my mood.
 I am comforted knowing that many women struggle along with me.
 I talk to women every day who are having a harder time during this transition period.
 Hormones play such a big role in stabilizing our mental health and our hormones are wonky (a medical term) right now!
 Add to that the increasing demands of children, partners, aging parents and career that frequently occur around this same time and it’s no wonder that antidepressant medications are one of the most commonly prescribed drugs for women in this age group.
 I do not have any beef against antidepressants, and we’ll discuss that in more detail in a future post, but today we are going to review some natural ways to elevate and/or stabilize your mood through perimenopause.

 Start with the basics~